 Founded in 1958 by Rabbi Jacob Segal z"l and other leaders in the Detroit Jewish community, Hillel Day School began with a handful of students and their parents who were pioneers in the Conservative day school movement.
-The group worked tirelessly to turn their dream into a reality … and a wonderful tradition began.
+The group worked tirelessly to turn their dream of a Jewish day school into a reality, and a wonderful legacy began.
 Today, Hillel is a thriving educational institution located in Farmington Hills, Michigan

-with 585 students from pre-school through eighth grade.
+with 585 students from pre-school through eighth grade, and more than 1,700 alumni.
 The school welcomes Jewish children from all Jewish affiliations.

 In 2006, the school completed a $4.5 million expansion with the construction of a regulation size gym, theater, dressing room, lobby, and accounting and Advancement offices.
 This construction project directly addressed our continued commitment to educating the whole child, as well as our commitment to the future.
 In 2012, through a generous grant, Hillel fully integrated technology into its educational program, including 1:1 technology